top of page

 The adjective 'inimical' has its etymological roots in the Latin word 'inimicus,' which combines 'in,' meaning 'not,' and 'amicus,' meaning 'friendly' or 'friend.'
 In Latin, 'inimicus' referred to someone who was not a friend, often denoting an adversary or foe.
 Over time, this term evolved into 'inimical' in English, retaining its essence of being harmful, hostile, or unfavorable to a particular person, group, idea, or situation.
 The etymology of 'inimical' underscores its connection to the concept of being unfriendly or hostile, making it a fitting word to describe something that poses a threat or is adverse to a given context.

-Quiz: Find the meaning of the adjective inimical:
+Find the correct meaning of the adjective inimical:

 Try Again!